 Note that modeling and simulating different corner cases is a fundamental concept in IBIS.
-For each model instance, the EDA tool will make use of either the "Typ", "Min" or "Max" data provided in the IBIS file, according to the user's simulation setup.
+For each model instance, the EDA tool will make use of either the "Typ", "Min" or "Max" data provided in the IBIS. ibs file, according to the user's simulation setup.

-As described in the "Notes on Data Derivation Method" section of this document, the "Min" and "Max" data for the I-V tables and their corresponding voltage reference keywords, [Ramp] and V-T tables represent the slow and fast behavior of the device, respectively.
+As described in Section 9the "Notes on Data Derivation Method" section, "NOTES ON DATA DERIVATION METHOD" of this document, the "Min" and "Max" data for the I-V tables and their corresponding voltage reference keywords, [Ramp] and V-T tables represent the slow and fast behavior of the device, respectively.
 Following the conservative approach, the "Max" value of C_comp represents the slow, and the "Min" value of C_comp represents the fast behavior of the device.